An overview of HTTP

 The client browser automatically converts the messages that arrive on the HTTP stream into appropriate

-Event objects, delivering them to the event handlers that have been registered for the events'
+Event objects.
+Then it delivers them to the event handlers that have been registered for the events'

 type if known, or to the